openalloc/flowapps/README.md

 The workspace in this Github repository has been broken up into separate projects.
 The two top-level projects are the ‘Flow’ apps:

-- [FlowAllocator](https://github.com/openalloc/FlowAllocatorApp) - a sophisticated portfolio rebalancing tool
+- [FlowAllocator](https://github.com/openalloc/FlowAllocatorApp) - a portfolio rebalancing tool

 - [FlowWorth](https://github.com/openalloc/FlowWorthApp) - a tool for tracking the value and performance of a portfolio over time